ararchch/api-gateway/README.md

 Save the `IDL` file in the `/thrift-idl` directory.

-In the `addition-service` directory, run:
+In the `addition-service` directory, run in the terminal:

 ```shell
 kitex kitex -module "your_module_name" -service "service_name" [YOUR_IDL_FILE].thrift